sarah-sev/sarah-sev.github.io/_pages/about.md

   - /about.html
 ---

 I am a third year physics major at Reed College in Portland, Oregon.
+I am originally from San Diego.

 Research Interests:
   * Computational Physics